School Shootings and Parent Responsibility

 • Criminal liability for negligently stored firearms, but only where the child uses the firearm and causes death or serious injury.

-• Penalties only in the event of reckless, knowing or intentional conduct by the adult.
+• Penalties only in the event of reckless, knowing, or intentional conduct by the adult.

 State CAP laws also differ on the definition of “minor,” says the Giffords Center, which is named for former Arizona Congresswoman and gunshot survivor Gabrielle Giffords.